kinnay/NintendoClients/README.md

     * **smm2_level.py:** Downloads a Super Mario Maker 2 level and its thumbnails, and prints information about both the level and its creator.
     * **smm2_ninji.py:** Requests the list of ninji courses and downloads a replay file.
     * **animalcrossing.py:** Searches for an island by dodo code and prints information about it.
-    * **gamebuilder.py:** Downloads a game from Game Builder Garage, and requests basic metadata such as its creation date.
     <br><br>
 * **wiiu/**
     * **donkeykong.py:** Downloads DKC Tropical Freeze rankings and the replay file of the world record.